austin-putz/Julia/README.md

 ## chapter3.jl

 Code for chapter 3 of Mrodes book.
-Solve the MME with julia!
+Solve the MME with Julia!